tmdict/tmdict/data/content/page/tmdict/site/site.en.md

 For now we will focus on improving site stability and user experience, and continue to update CHALDEAの記録 with new content.

 - Added Encyclopedia of Prisma Illya MOVIE.
-- Added Mahou Tsukai no Hako Small Encylopedia English glossary.
+- Added Mahou Tsukai no Hako Small Encyclopedia English glossary.
 - Updated CHALDEAの記録 contents up to FGO Material 8.

 **2020-08-01**